rickiewarph/simple_shell/README.md

-# Simple Shell Project By Lndukuo & rickiewarph
+# Simple Shell Project

 This is a simple UNIX command line interpreter created as part of the learning Journey on the ALXSWE program.it is a simple shell that can handle simple commands and execute them.

-## Requirements

-- Allowed editors: vi, vim, emacs
-- All files are compiled on Ubuntu 20.04 LTS using gcc with the options -Wall -Werror -Wextra -pedantic -std=gnu89
-- All files end with a new line
-- Uses the Betty style for code formatting and documentation
-- Should not have any memory leaks
-- No more than 5 functions per file
-- All header files are include guarded
-- Uses system calls only when necessary
-- Includes a README.md file at the root of the project folder
-- Includes an AUTHORS file listing all contributors

 ## Learning Objectives

-By working on this project, you will be able to learn and understand the following concepts:
+By working on this project,we were able to learn and understand the following concepts:

 - Displaying a prompt and reading user input
 - Checking for the existence of a command